IF YOU’RE INJURED ON THE JOB, BY AN ACCIDENT, OR BY AN OCCUPATIONAL DISEASE:

 5. Has your bill been paid, and if so, by whom?

-In an ongoing case, a very well paid, highly educated and skilled truck driver making over $85,000 per year, suffered an admitted injury to his knee.
+In a current case, a very well paid, highly educated, and skilled truck driver making over $89,000 per year, suffered an admitted injury to his knee.
 The Company’s orthopedist operated on our client’s knee which operation did not work.
-The knee got worse.
-The Company’s doctor said our client needed a total knee replacement, but the needed operation was not work-related.
-Our client went to another Board-Certified orthopedist who agreed that our client’s knee required a total knee replacement which was caused by his work-related injury.
-When the Company didn’t agree to pay for the total knee replacement, our firm filed a Motion for Medical Treatment and Temporary Compensation.
-The Judge of Workers’ Compensation ordered that her own selected Board-Certified Orthopedic Surgeon examine our client.
-The Judge’s selected physician agreed that the admitted injury resulted in the need of this worker for a knee replacement.
-In August of 2024 the employer surrendered his company, Temporary Workers’ Compensation and some permanent compensation will be paid.
-And we firmly hope our client will not have to pay our firm any money for attorney’s fees and for any work to date, we hope: the judge will order this employer to pay 100% of attorney’s fees.
+The injury got worse.
+Our client went to another Board-Certified orthopedist who agreed that our client’s knee required a total knee replacement which was caused by his work related injury.
+When the Company didn’t agree to pay for the total knee, our firm filed a Motion for Medical Treatment and Temporary Compensation.
+The Chief Judge and Director (“CJD”) of the Workers’ Compensation ordered that her own selected Board-Certified Orthopedic Surgeon examine our client.
+The CJD’s selected physician agreed that the admitted injury resulted in the need of this worker for a knee replacement.
+This case is ongoing, but we’ll bet 50 to 1 that the client will get this knee replacement paid entirely by the company, temporary workers’ compensation and some permanent compensation after he returns to work.
+And we firmly believe that our client will not have to pay our firm any money for the attorney’s fees: CJD will order this employer to pay 100% of the attorney’s fees to our firm.

 And our truck driver client, we believe will get $38,000 to $45,000 after he recovers from his total knee replacement operation.